← Back to Blog

 1. Refer to the contract

-Most good freelance relationships are based on a contract template.
+Most good client relationships are based on a contract template.
 Whether you created one, the client provided it, or you collaborated on a contract that incorporated both parties’ feedback, this is the starting point for billing practices.
-Your freelance contract should have outlined the important details you’ll need to refer to in your invoice, and it will guide you on the proper billing amount.
-It may even include extras, such as who the freelance invoice template gets addressed to and how payment will be made.
+Your contract should have outlined the important details you’ll need to refer to in your invoice, and it will guide you on the proper billing amount.
+It may even include extras, such as who the invoice template gets addressed to and how payment will be made.

 If your contract is missing an important component needed to promptly bill, you’ll need to go back to the client now – before your first invoice – and get clarification.
 Ideally, it would be good to have these new details in writing via a contract addendum or new legal agreement.
 If nothing else, a simple email where you both type out “I agree” in response to the payment terms is sufficient.